bemson/salt/README.md

   }
   console.log(msg + " the " + state.name + "state, whose random id is: " + state.randomId);
 }

+// do something after a flow stops traversing it's program states D.onStop = function () {
+  var pkg = this, // alias the function scope
+    flow = pkg.flow, // the internal api for accessing the flow current = pkg.states[flow.currentIndex]; // the current state - customized according to it's init method console.log('Stopped on "', current.name, '", at ,' current.location');
+  if (flow.targetIndex === -1) {
+    console.log('This is the end of the journey!');
+  } else {
+    console.log('There is further to go!');
+  }
+};

 // provide a method that the public flow proxy will contain D.api.log = function () {